 "Where were they?"
 He asked his soft eyes turning hard for a moment.
 "Where were your council members when Zant took your throne, and later Ganondorf?
 Where were they when the Empress came?
 Who was defending you then?
-It was because people like those nobles and our council that forced kids like you, Midna, and I to have to fight for our kingdom.
+It was because people like those nobles and our council that forced kids like you, Midna, and I to have to fight for our kingdoms.
 Besides that, you have both the army and my outlaws to back you when you re-claim your throne and once the truth comes out I am positive most of your subjects will also back you.
 Those few left to oppose you would find themselves in the loosing position."

 "But, Link, that still does not discount the fact that I have-"

 "A woman who would do anything for her people and her kingdom is a woman I would follow, not an arrogant fool who flees for their own safety at the first hint of trouble."
 His voice was soft and his smile made her blush deepen further.
-He was making her feel as if she were nothing more than a blushing schoolgirl just by smiling at her.
+He was making her feel as if she were nothing more than a blushing village girl just by smiling at her.
 Perhaps that blast of magic had hit her upon the head a bit too hard.

 She was slightly embarrassed that the barer of wisdom had to have sense talked into her by a warrior; no, she amended with a smile of her own, by a friend.
-She would never let her kingdom pass into the hands of another, she would not live to see all she had striven for and fought for thrown away in the hands of some corrupt noble.
-Also, Link was right; if it came to a battle she would have the high ground.

 "Thank you, Link," she whispered settling back, "for what you said, and for understanding."
 She looked down, her hands fisted in her blankets, when she spoke again, her voice was barely above a whisper.
 "If I could have, I would have taken your place, I never wanted for any of this to happen."

 For a long while he said nothing.
 She looked into his eyes to see that same distant sad expression lingering there.
-Finally he spoke.
+Finally, he spoke.